MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-intro.md

 Workplace Analytics currently offers plans of the following types:

- * [Teamwork solution](teamwork-solution.md) has the goal of helping employees work better together.
+ * [Teamwork improvement plans](teamwork-solution.md) have the goal of helping employees work better together.
  <!-- UNCOMMENT THIS IF WE EVER RELEASE SELLER SUCCESS:
  * [Seller success solution](seller-success.md) has the goal of helping sales people become more productive.
 -->